 - a) The business segment shall ordinarily be considered as the primary reporting format and geographical segment would be the secondary reporting format. - b) The business segments will be 'Treasury', 'Corporate / Wholesale Banking', 'Retail Banking' and 'Other banking operations'. - c) 'Domestic' and 'International' segments will be the geographic segments for disclosure. - d) Banks shall adopt their own methods, on a reasonable and consistent basis, for allocation of expenditure among the segments. - e) 'Treasury' shall include the entire investment portfolio. - f) Retail Banking shall include exposures which fulfil the four criteria of orientation, product, granularity, and low value of individual exposures for retail exposures laid down in Master Directions on Basel III: Capital Regulations (modified from time to time).
 Individual housing loans will also form part of Retail Banking segment for the purpose of reporting under AS-17. - g) Corporate / Wholesale Banking includes all advances to trusts, partnership firms, companies, and statutory bodies, which are not included under 'Retail Banking'. - h) Other Banking Business includes all other banking operations not covered under 'Treasury, 'Wholesale Banking' and 'Retail Banking' segments.
-It shall also include all other residual operations such as para banking transactions/activities. - i) Besides the above-mentioned segments, banks shall report additional segments within "Other Banking Business' which meet the quantitative criterion prescribed in the AS 17 for identifying reportable segments. - j) Scheduled Commercial Banks (excluding RRBs, LABs and PBs) shall sub-divide retail banking into (i) Digital Banking and (ii) Other Retail Banking segments.
+It shall also include all other residual operations such as para banking transactions/activities. - Besides the above-mentioned segments, banks shall report additional segments within "Other Banking Business' which meet the quantitative criterion prescribed in the AS 17 for identifying reportable segments. - j) Retail banking shall be sub-divided into (i) Digital Banking and (ii) Other Retail Banking segments.
 The business involving digital banking products acquired by Digital Banking Units (DBUs) or existing digital banking products would qualify to be clubbed under 'Digital Banking' Segment.